 To ensure a fast copy of all material , you have to make sure that your drives’ I/O speeds fit the type and quantity of the shot material.
 An example: shooting RAW with three cameras will require an entirely different setup compared to shooting a compressed format with only one camera.
 As a rule of thumb, you should at least be able to copy as fast as new material is created.
 Calculation of data rates and copy times in advance can help you to choose or recommend the proper hardware for the shoot, so you can be sure to have everything you need for a fast copy on set.

 The limiting factor doesn’t always have to be the storage hardware: Slow interfaces or the “MD5” checksum type can limit the copy speed to a certain amount even with fast drives.
 Try to rule out such additional factors in advance (and use suitable interfaces for attaching drives and select non-limiting checksum methods like xxHash).

-The last three tips go into a more advanced direction, so make sure to take care of the first four primarily.
-Nonetheless, the next three help you complete your data wrangling job at the film set with excellence:
+The last three tips go in a more advanced direction, so make sure to take care of the first four primarily.
+Nonetheless, the following tips help you complete your data wrangling job at the film set with excellence:

 5. Use Source Verification to Assure Unaltered Source Data

-To find out if the film camera card is intact and still can record and provide camera data reliably, one solution is to read the files on the card twice within one offload job.
+One solution to find out if the film camera card is intact, still can record and provide data reliably is to read the files on the card twice within one offload job.
 Comparing the resulting hashes will give you confidence that copies can be performed deterministically.
 This process is often referred to as “Source Verification” and adds another layer of security on the camera medium’s side.